 Woodwind Staff- Jose Rodriguez

 Jose Rodriguez is a woodwind tech for CCHS band and has been working with the band since 2021.
 He graduated with his Bachelors in Music Performance and Spanish from Western Kentucky University in 2018 and his Master’s in Music from Ohio University in 2020.
 Jose has studied with John Cipolla, Rebecca Rischin, and Spencer Prewitt.
-Jose currently lives in Hopkinsville and teaches Special Education at Hopkinsville Middle School.
+Jose currently lives in Hopkinsville and is a realtor.

 Brass Staff- Brent Burris